 Guide To Paying for Flight School

 Commercial pilots can have exciting and lucrative careers.
-However, the tuition for flight school is quite a financial investment: at least $30,000 for two months of ground training plus 1,500 hours of flight experience.
+However, the tuition for flight school is quite a financial investment, costing upwards of $100,000 for some programs.
 Altogether, it takes about two years for someone with no experience to become a commercial pilot.

 If you’re considering flight school but can’t pull together that kind of cash, you’ve got options, from scholarships and grants to military — and airline-sponsored training.